AndrewCS149/leetcode/README.md

 ## Completed Problems

+- JavaScript
   - 1389.
 Create Target Array in the Given Order
   - 1295.
 Find Numbers with Even Number of Digits
   - 771. Jewels and Stones
   - 1431.
 Kids with the greatest number of candies
   - 1342.
 Number of Steps to Reduce a Number to Zero
   - 1281.
 Subtract the Product and Sum of Digits of an Integer
   - 1365.
 How Many Numbers Are Smaller Than the Current Number
   - 709. To Lower Case

 ## Unfinished Problems

+- JavaScript
   - 938. Range Sum of BST
   - 315. Count of Smaller Numbers After Self